rclasen/qmk_firmware/readme.md

   changing posture.

 * [orthodox](/keyboards/orthodox/keymaps/rclasen/) - Got it to test the
   Thumb cluster.
-Upper thumb row is useless, innermost key is too far away, I'm missing a key below M.
+Upper thumb row is useless and moves the other thumb keys too far down.
+Bottom thumb keys could move closer to M.

 upcoming:
-* if I can get hold of it: minidox
+* if I can get hold of it: minidox, helidox.
+Both have similar issues as the iris, but both are more compact.
-* custom split... using hybrid atreus/diverge layout
+* wired chimera ergo 42
 * custom "atreus" with bluetooth, bigger angle and moved thumb keys?
 * custom bluetooth split (chimera? something using a blue micro?)